The beginnings of the story

 As Music Junction progresses each season, creative activity takes place in a series of workshops and instrumental sessions hosted by partner organisations / schools in each Music Junction hub; these are led by the Music Junction workshop leader and the LCO musician team.
 The sessions include a variety of activities, such as physical and musical warm-up exercises, improvisation, the production of original material and informal ensemble performances.
 The instrumental sessions focus on helping the young musicians/participants to get better acquainted with their instruments.
 More accomplished students mentor beginners as well as less experienced instrumentalists and singers.
 At the heart of the workshops there is also the opportunity to work alongside a composer on a new commission, which is inspired by a different artistic theme each year .
-The theme for the 2016/17 season is ‘Simple Gifts’.
-All four Hubs join forces with LCO and Principal Conductor Christopher Warren-Green for a final rehearsal day in May followed by a showcase concert.
-(5th May 2017, 7pm, Cadogan Hall)
+The theme for the 2016/17 season was ‘Simple Gifts’.
+All four Hubs joined forces with LCO and Principal Conductor Christopher Warren-Green for a final rehearsal day in May followed by a showcase concert.
+(5th May 2017, Cadogan Hall)

 Each year the Music Junction participants work with the artist-in-residence for the season, exploring ideas within the workshops, and in this way contributing to the process of making the new work.
 The new piece, commissioned by the LCO, is premiered in a showcase performance as part of its concert season.
 The groups from each region come together as an ensemble of 150 participants to rehearse before performing the new work with the LCO, and their Music Director and Principal Conductor Christopher Warren-Green, in an internationally renowned London concert hall.
 This extraordinary and exciting performance is shared with an audience of friends, family and supporters, many of who are completely new to the concert-going experience.